-Here’s Pro Tip #1 on how to lose height on budget: Don’t spend your paycheck on imported superfoods, a personal trainer, and spendy meals.
+Here’s Pro tip #1 on how to lose weight on budget: Don’t spend your paycheck on imported superfoods, a personal trainer, and spendy meals.

 Losing weight on a budget is completely doable, says Krista Maguire, R.D., C.S.S.D. and Beachbody nutrition manager.
 What’s more, eating healthfully on a regular basis doesn’t have to cost significantly more.

-Maguire points to research which found that the healthiest diet patterns cost only about $1.50 more per day than the least healthy diet habits.
+Maguire points to research showing that the healthiest diet patterns cost only about $1.50 more per day than the least healthy diet habits.

 That said, there are still a number of smart budgeting and creative hacks to help you stretch your dollar even further, says Maguire.

 Before you get started, though, it’s important to map out your weight-loss strategy.

 First things first: Spend a little time brainstorming your specific weight-loss intentions, whether it’s exercising three times a week or eating one serving of vegetables at every meal.

 Next, consider what will motivate you to follow through (or not) with your goals.
 Do you need to participate in a guided workout program to exercise regularly?
 Or do you need a detailed grocery list to avoid temptation?

 Having a clear idea of what’s necessary to carry out your weight-loss goals will help you stay on track and effectively determine where to allocate your spending money.